 The Independent Study Area (F132) on the first floor has numerous carrels and tables, many audiovisual capabilities, and a viewing room, F122.
-Production facilities such as the Television Studio, Photo Lab, and Graphics are located in the back area of the first floor.
+Production facilities such as the Television Studio, Photo Lab and Graphics are located in the back area of the first floor.
+The audiovisual collection is also housed on this floor.